First Published: 2022

 Anastasia Allen, a competitive figure skater looking to secure a spot on Team US, and Nate Hawkins, the hockey team captain, must put aside their difference when they are forced to share a rink.

 Truth be told… the spice in this book wasn’t all it has been hyped up to be.
 Maybe I’m too old; who knows.
 But I just found the whole thing rather dull.
 And the romance is way too cliché.
-If you are going to make a book that’s plot revolves around sex and pretty much nothing else, then make the sex good.
+For a romance so heavily driven by intimacy, I expected more variety and tension in the intimate scenes.

-The plot is non-existent.
 There’s no conflict.
 None of the romantic relationships in this book go through any real hardship, so there’s no tension.
-The romance was boring.
-There isn’t a single instance in this book when you don’t know how the story will pan out.
-The book stretches over 400 pages, but it could easily have been halved.

-The pacing was completely off.
+The pacing was too slow for me.
 The “drama” happens over 50% into the book, but by that time, the blurb question has already been answered: Sparks fly, but Anastasia isn’t worried . . . because she could never like a hockey player, right?

 I couldn’t relate to any of the characters.
-I didn’t care about their lives or their petty woes.
+I didn’t care about their lives or their day-to-day conflicts.
 There were some attempts at making the characters authentic, but they just fell flat.
-Most of the character arcs felt like second thoughts and weren’t developed enough.
+Most of the character arcs felt like second thoughts and weren’t developed enough for my liking.
 There were so many missed opportunities to create more rounded characters.
+I wanted to know more about each character’s backstory.
+It was hinted at so many times, but never fully developed, which I found rather frustrating.

 Leave a comment